mixmastamyk/boombox/readme.rst

     from boombox import PyAudioBoomBox as BoomBox

-You may have to install one of the audio libraries above for Boom Box to work.
+You may have to install one of the audio libraries above for all of the functionality of Boom Box to work.

 ::